fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - [Big Points from last week LECTURE](https://youtu.be/joTMK0Gy7x4).

 {% include alert.html class='danger' title='Lecture Reflections' text="
-Rather than plowing ahead, I think it will be most useful to step back a focus on some big picture ideas that I want you to take away from last week's readings.
-So for today there is NO READING but the 20-min lecture.
-IT IS NOT A REVIEW but a broader perspective on how I hope the set of readings will be useful moving forward.
+Rather than plowing ahead, I think it will be most useful to step back and focus for a minute on some big picture ideas that I want you to take away from last week's readings.
+For today there is NO READING, but instead a 20-min lecture.
+IT IS NOT A REVIEW but some thoughts about how I hope the set of readings will be useful moving forward.

 Instead of a lecture quiz, everyone will do a lecture reflection.
-For today (meaning complete it by Wednesday), write a standard reflection about your thoughts on the BIG POINTS lecture.
+For today (meaning complete it by Wednesday to stay on schedule), write a standard reflection about your thoughts on the BIG POINTS lecture.
 What was interesting?
 What was confusing?
 How did you see the readings differently?
 Where do you disagree (and WHY)?
 "%}

 ### Wed 10/28
+This is the original assignment for Monday, totally unchanged, just slid into the Wednesday slot.

 - Ralph H. Lutts, “Chemical Fallout: Rachel Carson’s Silent Spring, Radioactive Fallout, and the Environmental Movement.” _Environmental Review_ 9.3 (1985): 211--25.
 - Rachel Carson, _Silent Spring_, 5--13; 15--37.